The Influence of Media on Stereotypes

 Order now

-This means that any stereotypes imposed on children are purely cultural and emerge from the media, including reality tv shows.
-Because a main source of cultural gendered messages is television, children who watch up to 4 hours daily on average acquire information about societal standards.
-Mark Barner, a researcher on the issue, examined the sex-role stereotypes in the FCC mandated children’s programming, targeted at children aged 5 years and older.
-As expected, Barner found that women were portrayed in passive roles such as housewives, waitresses, and secretaries, while men were seen in active roles as construction workers and doctors.
-Consequently, four and five-year old children had strong gender stereotyped expectations of television actors, with the strongest being of masculine roles (Powell, Abels).
+These stereotypes are culturally imposed and often emerge from media, including children's television programs.
+Television is a primary source of cultural gendered messages, and children who watch up to four hours daily on average absorb information about societal standards.
+Mark Barner, a researcher in this field, examined sex-role stereotypes in FCC-mandated children's programming targeted at children aged five and older.
+As expected, Barner found that women were depicted in passive roles while men were portrayed in active ones.
+Consequently, young children developed strong gender-stereotyped expectations, particularly of masculine roles (Powell, Abels).

 The deadline is too short to read someone else's essay